sp1441/Final-Project-JavaScript-Game/README.md

 This mechanism ensures that once an obstacle leaves the canvas, it will respawn at a random position along a random side and continue moving with a new direction.

 # Reach Goals
--Provide options of different levels of difficulty -Customize images of cat, mouse, snake
+- Provide options of different levels of difficulty
+- Customize images of cat, mouse, snake
--Make multiplayer
+- Make multiplayer
--Make different pop-ups and buttons depending on the collision -Have different obstacles do differnt things (for example, move in differnt directions)
+- Make different pop-ups and buttons depending on the collision
+- Have different obstacles do differnt things (for example, move in differnt directions)

-# works referenced/resources for help:
+# Works Referenced/Resources for Help:

 image credits:
 https://unsplash.com/photos/C2PCa6DhlYE